-I am married with two grown children and found myself with much more spare time than I’ve had in many years.
-I asked myself, “how should I utilize this precious commodity?”
-My husband and I are art collectors and have spent much of the last 20 years around people, museums and reference material that express our interests and passion in collecting.
-After much deliberation I concluded that the activity that excited me the most was the thought of being in this environment.
-While trying to decide how best to pursue this goal I came across a newspaper article that was essentially searching for volunteers to Docent at the Natural History Museum of Los Angeles County.
-After several days of thinking about the possibilities of such a choice, I became more convinced that this might be the perfect fit for my quest.
-I set up an appointment to interview for the position and I must tell you that, after one afternoon of strolling around the different halls and exhibits, there was no doubt in my mind that this was for me.
-The pure delight and joy of looking at wonderful examples of now long extinct creatures, that roamed our planet many years ago, just left me breathless and awestruck.
-I have now been at the Museum for two years and have learned that the main attraction, almost without exception, to the student classes that I tour with is the Dinosaur Hall.
-By virtue of spending so much time focused on this subject it is not difficult to explain why this has become my favorite pursuit as well.
-As a result I decided to devote a few extra days a week to working with, and broadening my knowledge of, the ancient creatures in the Dinosaur Institute’s Lab.
-The thought of sitting in the lab and holding the bone of a once-living dinosaur, millions of years old, is truly mind boggling.
-In the process of cleaning and preparing these fossils it is possible to learn of their behavior, size and habits.
-By further expanding my knowledge of these animals I bring more excitement and enthusiasm to the students I interact with.
-I strongly recommend this wonderful and unique experience for anyone who is fascinated with, and wishes to know more about, these remarkable creatures that once roamed our Earth.
+Susan Russak is married with two grown children and found herself with much more spare time than she had in many years.
+She asked herself, “How should I utilize this precious commodity?”
+She and her husband are art collectors and have spent much of the last 20 years around people, museums, and reference material that express their interests and passion in collecting.
+After much deliberation, she concluded that the activity that excited her most was the thought of being in this environment.
+While trying to decide how best to pursue this goal, she came across a newspaper article that was essentially searching for volunteers to become Docents at NHM.
+After several days of thinking about the possibilities of such a choice, she became more convinced that this might be the perfect fit for her quest.
+She set up an appointment to interview for the position and after one afternoon of strolling around the different halls and exhibits, there was no doubt in her mind that this was for her.
+The pure delight and joy of looking at wonderful examples of now-long-extinct creatures that roamed our planet many years ago just left her breathless and awestruck.
+She has now been at the Museum for two years and has learned that the main attraction to the student classes that she tours with, almost without exception, is the Dinosaur Hall.
+By virtue of spending so much time focused on this subject, it is not difficult to explain why this has become her favorite pursuit as well.
+As a result, she decided to devote a few extra days a week to working with and broadening her knowledge of the ancient creatures in the Dino Lab.
+The thought of sitting in the lab and holding the bone of a once-living dinosaur, millions of years old, is truly mind boggling to her.
+In the process of cleaning and preparing these fossils it is possible to learn of their behavior, size, and habits.
+By further expanding her knowledge of these animals Russak brings more excitement and enthusiasm to the students she interacts with.
+Moreover, she also regularly joins the Dinosaur Institute crew for our annual fieldwork in Utah and has been the recipient of the Dinosaur Volunteer of the Year Award.